 An important test of whether our results are robust is to check how they survive the inclusion of other institutional variables.
 As documented in other empirical studies (in particular Treisman, 2000), perceptions of corruption are correlated with dummy variables reflecting a country's legal and colonial origin.
-Do the effects of PLIST and other political institutions survive, once we control for different historical origins in our sample of countries?
+Do the effects of PLIST and other political institutions survive, once we control for the different histories in our sample of countries?
 The answer is displayed in columns 3-5 of Table 3.
-Column 3 adds the legal origin variables; French and socialist legal origin is associated with more corruption compared to UK legal origin.
+Column 3 adds the legal-origin variables; French and socialist legal origins are associated with more corruption compared to UK legal origin.
 The other political variables, INSTAB and POLRIGHT now become statistically insignificant, but the estimated coefficient on PLIST remains remarkably stable and that on DISMAG becomes clearly statistically significant.

-Column 4 adds the colonial origin variables.
-French colonial origin is associated with less corruption, thereby counteracting the positive effect on corruption of having a French legal system.
-Otherwise, the results are not much affected.
+Column 4 adds the colonial-origin variables.
+French colonial origin is associated with less corruption, counteracting the positive effect on corruption of a French legal system.8 Otherwise, the results are not much affected.
 The estimated coefficients on PLIST and DISMAG drop somewhat, but remain statistically significant.
-The results are also quite similar if colonial origin is measured as a 0-1 variable, irrespective of when independence was obtained.
-Finally, column 5 reports the effect of colonial origin, without also controlling for legal origin.
+The results are also quite similar if colonial origin is measured as a binary (0,1) variable, irrespective of when independence was obtained.
+Finally, Column 5 reports the effect of colonial origin, without also controlling for legal origin.
 Now, the estimated coefficient of PLIST drops further, though it remains statistically significant at the 10% confidence level, while the estimated coefficient of DISMAG becomes insignificant.
-Curiously, none of the colonial origin variables is statistically significant.
+Curiously, none of the colonial-origin variables is now statistically significant.

 Overall, we conclude that the effect of PLIST on corruption is quite robust to the inclusion of these institutional variables, while the effect of DISMAG, as before, is less robust.
 Given the number of right-hand side variables included in these regressions, the statistical significance of PLIST is pretty remarkable.
-The estimated coefficient on PLIST is most sensitive to the inclusion of the colonial origin variables without the legal origin dummies, and in particular to UK and French colonial origin.
-It is really these two variables together that matter for the estimated coefficient of PLIST; if either of them is dropped, or if they are entered together with the legal origin variables, the coefficient on PLIST is not affected.
-We do not have a good explanation for this feature of the data, other than that it may reflect collinearity among the regressors.
+The